-AFM-nDMA makes possible dynamic modulus determination (storage modulus, loss modulus, and loss tangent) with a wide-frequency range that is directly comparable to bulk DMA, but with the nanometer level resolution of AFM.
+Watch to learn about how AFM-nDMA makes it possible for researchers to perform dynamic modulus determination (storage modulus, loss modulus, and loss tangent) with a wide-frequency range that is directly comparable to bulk DMA, but with the nanometer level resolution of AFM.

 Ken Nakajima, Ph.D.